 Some things in life are too important… Get it done right.

-What’s The Alternative To Using A Laser For Cataract Surgery?
+What’s The Alternative To Laser Surgery For Cataracts?

 First, let’s talk about how your surgery will be done if your surgeon doesn’t offer laser cataract surgery… Basically, your surgeon will perform the delicate steps of the surgery by hand.
 This is sometimes called “traditional cataract surgery”.
 Prior to the use of lasers, cataract surgery was only performed by hand for many years.
 While in the hands of an experienced surgeon, manual cataract surgery can be a safe & effective procedure, however, the human hand simply cannot match the consistency and precision of computer-guided laser systems.